Our Team

 Preparing children for the 21st century workplace is a must in today’s world.

 “The rigor of academics at Cardinal Newman Academy promises to fulfill this part of our school’s mission.
-But preparation for a career and financial security alone does not fill the longings of the human heart.
+But preparation for a career and financial security alone do not fulfill the longings of the human heart.
 Our education goes further: to teach our students virtue; to help students cultivate a close relationship with God that is rooted in daily prayer; and to inspire our students to seek in wonder and serve with joy.”

 Board of Directors